Meggin/inclusive-web-project/journal/first-10-days.md

 In many instances, that might be good-- but in the instance of feeling included and welcome-- it might not always be the case.

-I'm also thinking deeply about how search engines are getting much more intelligent about providing answers, when they can, without forcing the developer to go into a particular platform.
-And while that's happening for many different user-types, I wish it was better for developers.
+I'm also thinking deeply about how search engines are getting much more intelligent about providing answers in the search results.
+And while that's happening for many different user types, I wish it was happening more for developers.

-For example, if I search for how to authenticate users on website, the search results I'm getting personally are fairly far off from what I want.
+For example, if I search for how to authenticate users on website, the search results I'm getting are fairly far off from what I want.
 There's an opportunity here that we are missing out on!

 ### Actions completed